PaulKinlan/hyperlink/memory-bank/projectbrief.md

 ## Scope

-The initial scope of the project is to develop three extensions:
+The initial scope of the project is to develop four extensions:

 - `summary`: An extension to summarize the current page.
 - `tab-group-summary`: An extension to summarize all tabs in a group.
 - `merge`: An extension to merge the content of a linked page with the current page.
+- `image-links`: An extension to make every part of an image on the page clickable and discoverable.